jklymak/Phy426/docs/Labs/index.md

 ## Components

 ### Prep:

-You will come in before the demo for a few hours, arranged with you, Nik, and Andrew, and set up and practice the demonstrations.
+You will come in before the demo for a few hours, arranged with you, and Andrew, and set up and practice the demonstrations.
 You will want to take some pictures, make some movies, and do some simple measurements as suggested in the description of the demo.